EageRAssassin/BilliardEvolved/README.md

 ##Description
-This is a top-down perspective game of billiards (pool) that pits a player against a computer AI-controlled opponent, which include features of physics, player control, billiard mechanics, collision, GUI, and new game modes.
+This is a top-down perspective game of media/billiards.png (pool) that pits a player against a computer AI-controlled opponent, which include features of physics, player control, billiard mechanics, collision, GUI, and new game modes.
 The rules are similar to the traditional billiard rules.
 It is a fun game to play when you want to relax and chill.